-1 data supporting the certification for a period of at least 5 years and shall produce the 2 records, schedules, and data upon demand of the commissioner.
-3 (9) EXEMPTIONS. (a) This section does not apply to a licensee who meets any 4 of the following criteria: 5 1.
-Has less than \$10,000,000 in year-end total assets.
-6 2.
-Has less than \$5,000,000 in gross annual revenue.
-7 3.
-Has fewer than 25 employees, including independent contractors, who work 8 at least 30 hours a week for the licensee.
-9 (b) The commissioner may issue an order to a licensee who is otherwise exempt 10 under par. (a) to comply with this section if the commissioner determines that the 11 order is warranted by the licensee's unique circumstances.
-12 (c) A licensee who ceases to qualify for the exemption under par. (a) or who 13 receives an order under par. (b) shall comply with this section no later than 180 days 14 after the date the licensee ceases to qualify or receives the order.
-15 SECTION 6.
-601.953 of the statutes is created to read: 16 601.953 Investigation of cybersecurity event.
-(1) If a licensee learns that 17 a cybersecurity event involving the licensee's information systems or nonpublic 18 information has or may have occurred, the licensee, or an outside vendor or service 19 provider designated to act on behalf of the licensee, shall conduct a prompt 20 investigation that, at a minimum, includes all of the following: 21 (a) An assessment of the nature and scope of the cybersecurity event.
-22 (b) The identification of any nonpublic information that was or may have been 23 involved in the cybersecurity event.
+- (8) Annual certification to commissioner.
+Beginning in the year that is 2 years after the effective date of this subsection [LRB inserts date], a licensee who is domiciled in this state shall annually submit, no later than March 1, to the commissioner a written certification that the licensee is in compliance with the requirements of this section.
+The licensee shall maintain all records, schedules, and data supporting the certification for a period of at least 5 years and shall produce the records, schedules, and data upon demand of the commissioner. - (9) EXEMPTIONS. (a) This section does not apply to a licensee who meets any of the following criteria: - 1.
+Has less than \$10,000,000 in year-end total assets. - 2.
+Has less than \$5,000,000 in gross annual revenue. - 3.
+Has fewer than 25 employees, including independent contractors, who work at least 30 hours a week for the licensee. - (b) The commissioner may issue an order to a licensee who is otherwise exempt under par. (a) to comply with this section if the commissioner determines that the order is warranted by the licensee's unique circumstances. - (c) A licensee who ceases to qualify for the exemption under par. (a) or who receives an order under par. (b) shall comply with this section no later than 180 days after the date the licensee ceases to qualify or receives the order. - Section 6.
+601.953 of the statutes is created to read: - 601.953 Investigation of cybersecurity event.
+(1) If a licensee learns that a cybersecurity event involving the licensee's information systems or nonpublic information has or may have occurred, the licensee, or an outside vendor or service provider designated to act on behalf of the licensee, shall conduct a prompt investigation that, at a minimum, includes all of the following:

-1 (c) The performance of reasonable measures to restore the security of the $\mathbf{2}$ licensee's information systems compromised in the cybersecurity event and prevent 3 additional unauthorized acquisition, release, or use of nonpublic information.
-4 (2) If a licensee knows that a cybersecurity event has or may have occurred in 5 an information system maintained by a 3rd-party service provider, the licensee shall comply with sub.
-(1) or make reasonable efforts to confirm and document that the 6 7 3rd-party service provider has either complied with sub.
-(1) or failed to cooperate 8 with the investigation under sub.
-(1).
-9 (3) The licensee shall maintain records concerning a cybersecurity event for a 10 period of at least 5 years starting from the date of the cybersecurity event and shall produce the records upon demand of the commissioner.
-11 12SECTION 7.
-601.954 of the statutes is created to read: 13601.954 Notification of a cybersecurity event.
-(1) NOTIFICATION TO THE 14COMMISSIONER. (a) A licensee shall notify the commissioner that a cybersecurity event involving nonpublic information has occurred if any of the following conditionsis met:
+- (a) An assessment of the nature and scope of the cybersecurity event. - (b) The identification of any nonpublic information that was or may have been involved in the cybersecurity event. - (c) The performance of reasonable measures to restore the security of the licensee's information systems compromised in the cybersecurity event and prevent additional unauthorized acquisition, release, or use of nonpublic information. - (2) If a licensee knows that a cybersecurity event has or may have occurred in an information system maintained by a 3rd-party service provider, the licensee shall comply with sub.
+(1) or make reasonable efforts to confirm and document that the 3rd-party service provider has either complied with sub.
+(1) or failed to cooperate with the investigation under sub.
+(1). - (3) The licensee shall maintain records concerning a cybersecurity event for a period of at least 5 years starting from the date of the cybersecurity event and shall produce the records upon demand of the commissioner.

-The licensee is domiciled in this state and the cybersecurity event has a reasonable likelihood of materially harming a consumer or a material part of the normal operations of the licensee.

-20 2.
-The cybersecurity event is any of the following and the licensee reasonably 21 believes that the cybersecurity event involves the nonpublic information of at least 22 250 consumers:
+- 601.954 Notification of a cybersecurity event.
+(1) NOTIFICATION TO THE COMMISSIONER. (a) A licensee shall notify the commissioner that a cybersecurity event involving nonpublic information has occurred if any of the following conditions is met: - 1.
+The licensee is domiciled in this state and the cybersecurity event has a reasonable likelihood of materially harming a consumer or a material part of the normal operations of the licensee. - 2.
+The cybersecurity event is any of the following and the licensee reasonably believes that the cybersecurity event involves the nonpublic information of at least 250 consumers: